Egypt's cotton U-turn highlights wider policymaking problems

 They had already suffered a blow in January when the government said it would no longer pay a subsidy of 350 Egyptian pounds ($45) per qintar - a unit that equates to 160 kg - of high quality cotton.

-Liberalization of Egypt’s cotton sector in 1994 exposed farmers to volatile global prices and rising fertilizer costs.
+Liberalisation of Egypt’s cotton sector in 1994 exposed farmers to volatile global prices and rising fertiliser costs.
 Cotton acreage has fallen dramatically since the heyday of the 1960s, when Egypt grew cotton on up to 2.2 million feddans (924,000 hectares), helped by fixed state prices.

 A quarter century ago, Egypt produced 2.4 million bales of cotton but the U.S. Department of Agriculture (USDA) expects this season’s output to be just 340,000 bales.